vforchi/SSAPServer/README.md

 In this mode the server translates the incoming requests into ADQL and sends them to a TAP service.
 The tool assumes a specific schema is available on the TAP server.
 Unfortunately it is not possible to query directly ObsCore, because the UCDs are different and some columns are missing.
 Therefore we defined a view that can be built on top of ObsCore to enable SSA access.
-You can find the definition of this view for SQLServer under TBD.
+You can find an example definition of this view for SQLServer [here](https://github.com/vforchi/SSAPServer/blob/master/sql/create_view_ssa.sql).

 ### Customization
 SSA leaves some freedom in the implementation of specific parameters, and some of them can be specific to the data or to the